Burnham is noted for the ten right-angle bends that often take visitors by surprise as they approach from Althorne.

 The Burnham Bends can be avoided by opting for the Endway / Tinker’s Hole route.

-At 1.48 miles (2.38km), the route is a little longer, but it can prove quicker, is certainly prettier and is often more relaxing.
+At 1.48 miles (2.38km), the route is a little longer, but it can prove quicker and is generally thought prettier.

 If you are approaching from Althorne, take the turn-off for the Endway just after the Three Horseshoes Pub.